io-fault/python/time/documentation/usage.rst

 Points *are* timestamps, datetimes,.
 Measures *are* intervals, timedeltas.

  ``timedelta() + timedelta()``
-  :py:meth:`rhythm.abstract.Measure.increase`
+  :py:meth:`.rhythm.abstract.Measure.increase`
   ``rhythm.lib.Measure(second=0).increase(rhythm.lib.Measure(second=1))``

  ``timedelta() - timedelta()``
-  :py:meth:`rhythm.abstract.Measure.decrease`
+  :py:meth:`.rhythm.abstract.Measure.decrease`
   ``rhythm.lib.Measure(second=2).decrease(rhythm.lib.Measure(second=1))``

  ``datetime() + timedelta()``
-  :py:meth:`rhythm.abstract.Point.elapse`
+  :py:meth:`.rhythm.abstract.Point.elapse`
   ``rhythm.lib.Timestamp().elapse(rhythm.lib.Measure(second=1))``

  ``datetime() - timedelta()``
-  :py:meth:`rhythm.abstract.Point.rollback`
+  :py:meth:`.rhythm.abstract.Point.rollback`
   ``rhythm.lib.Timestamp().rollback(rhythm.lib.Measure(second=1))``

  ``datetime() - datetime()``
-  :py:meth:`rhythm.abstract.Point.measure`
+  :py:meth:`.rhythm.abstract.Point.measure`
   ``rhythm.lib.Timestamp().measure(rhythm.lib.Timestamp())``

 Constructing Points and Measures
 ================================

 A Point is a Point in Time; like a date or a date and time of day.
-Usually, this is referring to instances of the :py:class:`rhythm.lib.Timestamp` class.
-A Measure is an arbitrary unit of time and is usually referring to instances the :py:class:`rhythm.lib.Measure` class.
+Usually, this is referring to instances of the :py:class:`.rhythm.lib.Timestamp` class.
+A Measure is an arbitrary unit of time and is usually referring to instances the :py:class:`.rhythm.lib.Measure` class.

 .. note:: "Point" may be a misnomer considering that rhythm allows these objects
           to be treated as a vector.

-Constructing instances is usually performed with the class method :py:class:`rhythm.lib.Measure.of`.
+Constructing instances is usually performed with the class method :py:class:`.rhythm.lib.Measure.of`.
-Or, :py:class:`rhythm.lib.Timestamp.of` for Points.
+Or, :py:class:`.rhythm.lib.Timestamp.of` for Points.

 Creating a Timestamp
 --------------------

-The :py:class:`rhythm.lib.Timestamp` type is the Point In Time Representation Type with the finest precision available *by default*::
+The :py:class:`.rhythm.lib.Timestamp` type is the Point In Time Representation Type with the finest precision available *by default*::

 	near_y2k = rhythm.lib.Timestamp.of(date=(2000,1,1), hour=8, minute=24, second=15)
 	>>> near_y2k
 	rhythm.lib.Timestamp.of(iso='2000-01-01T08:24:15.000000')

-Currently, The :py:class:`rhythm.lib.Timestamp` and :py:class:`rhythm.lib.Measure` types
+Currently, The :py:class:`.rhythm.lib.Timestamp` and :py:class:`.rhythm.lib.Measure` types
 use nanosecond precision.

 .. warning:: The project *may* increase the precision of Timestamp and Measure in